wp-plugins/feedburner-plugin/readme.txt

 all users.
 Just tell the plugin what your Feedburner feed URL is and you're done.

+Available in these languages:
+English, Hungarian, German, Portuguese, Dutch, Italian, French, Turkish, Hebrew

 Translators: Use the .pot file in the languages/ folder.
 Email .po files (only) to me for inclusion in the plugin.
 Thank you!

 == Installation ==

-1. Copy fdfeedburner.php into wp-content/plugins
+1. Copy the feedburner-plugin folder into wp-content/plugins
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins'
-1. Configure your feed from the new Feedburner submenu
+1. Configure your feed from the new Feedburner Settings submenu

 == Changelog ==